36 points, SCA Band 2, 0.750 EFTSL

 Refer to the specific census and withdrawal dates for the semester(s) in which this unit is offered.

 The prerequisite for entry to the Honours Degree of the Bachelor of Pharmaceutical Science is a bachelor degree in Pharmacy, Pharmaceutical Science or other related field.
 An average overall distinction grade or higher in the final year of the course, or equivalent qualifications and experience deemed by the Faculty of Pharmacy and Pharmaceutical Sciences Graduate Research Committee to be suitable preparation for the candidate's proposed field of study is required.

-Students will conduct a research project under the guidance and supervision of a member of the academic staff of the Monash Institute of Pharmaceutical Sciences theme of Drug Delivery, Disposition and Dynamics).
+Students will conduct a research project under the guidance and supervision of a member of the academic staff of the Monash Institute of Pharmaceutical Sciences theme: Medicinal Chemistry.
 The research project will be carried out according to the conventions of the chosen research area and in an established academic/research environment.
 Students will receive regular advice from their supervisors on the rationale and design of the research project, instruction in the relevant experimental techniques, feedback on the outcomes of their investigations, guidance in the presentation of their research findings, and ongoing assistance in learning methodologies.
 At the conclusion of the research project the findings will be presented in a mini research thesis.
 Students will receive advice and guidance, within specified guidelines, from their supervisors on the preparation and presentation of a research thesis with support from Faculty and University education support programs.
 The thesis will be examined by internal examiners and by the supervisor evaluation.

-- Have gained insight into the breadth and diversity of the formulation science research field
+- Have gained insight into the breadth and diversity of the medicinal chemistry research field

 - Be proficient in safe work practices for a laboratory

 - Be able to critically review the scientific literature in their discipline